[3.13] Smokemantra's Blade Blast Inquisitor - Budget Friendly - 7k+ eHP

 Annoint: Our Amulet Annoint of choice will be Charisma because it will allow us to have extra options for auras.
 This annoint however is the 3rd or 4th most expensive annoint (2 Golden and 1 Opalescent oils), so I recommend using another annoint before we get to Charisma.
 A nice and cheap one is Heartseeker, although I will leave more options of which most are just as good.

-*Update for 3.11: since clusters have been nerfed and we were relying on stacking Vengeful Commander notables with the use of Wrath, we can swap Wrath for Herald of Purity and stop annointing Charisma, which will be good for our budget because Golden Oils are expensive.
+*Important Update for 3.11 and onwards: since clusters have been nerfed and we were relying on stacking Vengeful Commander notables with the use of Wrath, we can swap Wrath for Herald of Purity and stop annointing Charisma, which will be good for our budget because Golden Oils are expensive.
+On a cheap budget, go for stuff that needs cheap oils, usually Heartseeker should be very strong for us at any given point.
+If we get close to the Block cap though, the annoint that stands out the most for damage is Command of Steel.
+If we inflict Assassin's Mark, then Mark the Prey is a great option.

 - Doom Cast